Oliver Ojakäär

 Oliver Ojakäär (born 10 February 2005) is an Estonian professional tennis player.
-He has a career-high ATP singles ranking of world No. 869, achieved on 18 March 2024.

-Ojakäär won the US Open boys' doubles title in 2023, playing alongside Max Dahlin.
+He has a career-high ATP singles ranking of No. 869, achieved on 18 March 2024.
+Ojakäär won the 2023 US Open – Boys' doubles title with Max Dahlin.

-Career
+He represents Estonia at the Davis Cup.

+He attended the University of Texas in the United States, on a scholarship starting in the spring of 2025.

+Early life

+Ojakäär was born in Tartu, Estonia.
+He started taking tennis lessons in his early childhood, at the Club MK Tennis.

+Junior career

-From Tartu, where he plays for Club MK Tennis, Ojakäär won his first junior ITF tournament in 2021 in Jūrmala, Latvia.
-He started 2023 with a junior ranking of world number 55.
+He won his first junior ITF tournament in 2021 in Jūrmala, Latvia.
+He started 2023 with a junior ranking of world No. 55.

-Coached by former junior grand slam champion Kenneth Raisma, he made his junior grand slam debut at the 2023 Australian Open.
+Coached by former junior grand slam champion Kenneth Raisma, Ojakäär made his major junior debut at the 2023 Australian Open.
 He reached the last-16 of the boys' singles and the quarter finals of the boys' doubles in Melbourne.
-He won the boys' doubles at the 2023 US Open alongside Max Dahlin, defeating Federico Bondioli of Italy and Joel Schwärzler of Austria) in the final by a score of 3-6, 6-3, 11-9 at Flushing Mesdow, New York.
-In doing so, Ojakääru became the fourth Estonian to triumph in a grand slam tournament after Toomas Leius at the 1959 Wimbledon junior tournament, Kaia Kanepi at the 2001 French Open, and Ojakääru's coach Kenneth Raisma who won junior Wimbledon with Stefanos Tsitsipas in 2016.
-By the conclusion of the 2023 season he had lowered his junior world ranking to tenth in the world.
-He played alongside his coach Kenneth Raisma at the Alexela Team Cup in Tallinn, Estonia in November 2023.
+Later that season, he won the boys' doubles category at the 2023 US Open, playing alongside Max Dahlin.
+The pair defeated sixth seeds Federico Bondioli and Joel Schwärzler in the final.
+In doing so, Ojakäär became the fourth Estonian to triumph in a Grand Slam Junior tournament after Toomas Leius at the 1959 Wimbledon Junior tournament, Kaia Kanepi at the 2001 French Open, and Ojakäär's own coach Raisma who won Wimbledon Junior with Stefanos Tsitsipas in 2016.

+Ojakäär had good results on the ITF junior circuit, maintaining a 92–47 singles win-loss record.

+He reached an ITF junior combined ranking of world No. 10 on 5 June 2023.

+Profissional career

+Ojakäär played alongside his coach Kenneth Raisma at the Alexela Team Cup in Tallinn, Estonia in November 2023.

-After making the step-up to the professional ranks, he was a finalist on the ITF Tennis Tour in Sharm-el-Sheikh, Egypt in February 2024, where he faced local player Mohamed Safwat, world ranked 361st, in the semi-finals, before losing in straight sets to Czech player Marek Gengel in the final.
+In February 2024, he reached his first ITF Tour final at M15 Sharm-el-Sheikh, Egypt.
+He defeated local player Mohamed Safwat in the semi-finals, before losing to Czech Marek Gengel in the final.

-Personal life

-In November 2024, he agreed to attend the University of Texas in the United States, on a scholarship from the spring of 2025.